scaleflex/js-cloudimage-responsive/README.md

 *You can drop some breakpoints, for example s="md 1000x1350, lg 1400x1200

 **NOTE:** if size is not set, the plugin uses a special algorithm to detect the width of image container and set the image size accordingly.
+This is the recommended way of using the Cloudimage Responsive plugin.

 ### filters/f